garunski/see/WORKFLOW_VISUALIZER.md

 2. Click "Visualize" next to any workflow
 3. View interactive diagram with zoom/pan controls

+### Add New Tasks

+1. Click the blue **+** button in the bottom-right corner
+2. Select task type:
+   - **📝 CLI Command** - Execute shell commands
+   - **🤖 Cursor Agent** - AI-powered automation tasks
+3. The new task appears on the canvas and can be repositioned
+4. Double-click the task to edit its properties

+### Create Task Connections

+1. Hover over a task node - you'll see connection handles on the edges
+2. Click and drag from one task's handle to another task
+3. A connection line (edge) appears showing workflow direction
+4. Edges are animated and styled for visual clarity

 ### Edit Node Positions

 1. Drag nodes to reposition them
 2. Changes auto-save after 1 second debounce
 3. Positions persist in workflow metadata

+### Edit Task Details

+1. Double-click any task node
+2. Edit task name, function type, and parameters
+3. Save changes to update the task

 ### Development Workflow